My shopping cart

 It’s important to note that a 12” braided bully stick will be heavier and denser than a 12” straight bully stick.
 This means that a braided bully stick will have more calories than a straight bully stick of the same length.

-What’s this line/string/ties that are on my braided bully sticks?
+What’s this line/string/tie that is wrapped around my braided bully stick?

 Is it digestible?